A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Introduction

 A century after the discovery of the first gravitational lenses, the Event Horizon Telescope (EHT) Collaboration reported the first-ever event-horizon-scale images of a black hole as predicted by general relativity \cite{EHT:1a,EHT:1b}.
-These images are based on the intuition that if light rays pass near a black hole, they will bend and even move in a circular orbit close to it, known as strong gravitational lensing \cite{Gralla:1a}.
-The pictures show the angular resolution of the supermassive black holes, seen as a dark disk in the sky.
+These images are based on the intuition that if light rays pass near a BH, the rays will bend even move in a circular orbit close to it, known as strong gravitational lensing \cite{Gralla:1a,nagina,shafia}.
+The graphs show the angular resolution of the supermassive black holes, seen as a dark disk in the sky.
 This disk contains a circular dark interior, known as the shadow, and an adjacent bright ring interpreted as a photon sphere \cite{Gan:1a}.
 In fact, the strong gravitational deflection of light is the origin of the shadow and photon sphere.
-Therefore it is expected that the existing images of the black hole's shadow provide us with important information about the spacetime geometry around the black hole in the vicinity of the event horizon \cite{Bozza:1a}.
+Hence it is expected that the existing images of the black hole's shadow provide us with important information about the spacetime geometry around the black hole in the vicinity of the event horizon \cite{Bozza:1a}.
 According to the reported results, the BH shadow not only gives us information concerning jets and matter dynamics around black holes but can also be considered a useful tool for comparing alternative theories of gravity with general relativity.
-The BH shadow has become a hot topic among researchers and has been extensively studied in black hole physics such as regular BHs \cite{Kumaran:1a}, BHs in modified GR \cite{Amarilla:1a,Kumar:1ab,Jafarzade:1a,Zhu:1a}, BHs in Perfect Fluid Dark Matter \cite{Haroon:1a}, BHs in the presence of nonlinear electrodynamics \cite{Allahyari:1a,Jafarzade:1b}, and BHs surrounded by plasma \cite{Ahmedov:1b,Pahlavon:1a,Atamurotov:1a}.
+The BH shadow and gravitational lensing have become a hot topic among researchers and has been extensively studied in black hole physics such as regular BHs \cite{Kumaran:1a,Gomez:40}, holonomy corrected BHs \cite{Soares:108,Soares:4004}, BHs in modified GR \cite{Amarilla:1a,Kumar:1ab,Jafarzade:1a,Zhu:1a, Guo:588,Asukula:109,Zeng:2020dco,Zeng:2023dco}, BHs in Perfect Fluid Dark Matter \cite{Haroon:1a}, BHs in an expanding universe \cite{Guo:101}, BHs in the presence of nonlinear electrodynamics \cite{Allahyari:1a,Jafarzade:1b}, and BHs surrounded by plasma \cite{Ahmedov:1b,Pahlavon:1a,Atamurotov:1a,Kala:84,Kala:137}, gravitational lensing by naked singularities \cite{Virbhadra:65,Virbhadra:77,Virbhadra:106}.
 Recently, horizon-scale emission from the black hole in the galaxy M87* and Sgr A* has been investigated using ground-based interferometry \cite{Gralla:1a}.
 A precise measurement of the photon ring shape is employed to infer black hole parameters and a test of GR.
-After observing images of supermassive black holes in galaxy M87* and Sgr A*, many people became interested in calculating the shadows of BH solutions and the confrontation with the extracted information from the EHT BH shadow image of M87* and Sgr A* \cite{Davoudiasl:1c,Jafarzade:1c,Jafarzade:1d,Nampalliwar:1b,Salvatore:1a}.
+After observing images of supermassive black holes in galaxy M87* and Sgr A*, many people became interested in calculating the shadows of BH solutions and the confrontation with the extracted information from the EHT BH shadow image of M87* and Sgr A* \cite{Davoudiasl:1c,Jafarzade:1c,Jafarzade:1d,Nampalliwar:1b,Salvatore:1a,Zeng:2021dlj}.